-2016/17 2017/18
+2017/18 2018/19

 Long-term expected rate of return on assets in the scheme:

-2.7% Equity investments 2.7%
+2.7% Equity investments 2.9%

-2.7% Bonds 2.7%
+2.7% Bonds 2.9%

-2.7% Property 2.7%
+2.7% Property 2.9%

-2.7% Cash 2.7%
+2.7% Cash 2.9%

 Mortality assumptions:

 Longevity at 65 for current pensioners (years):

 22.5 • Men 22.5

 24.6 Women 24.6

 Longevity at 65 for future pensioners (years):

 24.1 • Men 24.1

 26.4 Women 26.4

-2.4% Pension Increase Rate (CPI) 2.4%
+2.4% Pension Increase Rate (CPI) 2.5%

-2.7% Rate of increase in salaries 2.7%
+2.7% Rate of increase in salaries 2.8%

-2.4% Rate of increase in pensions 2.4%
+2.4% Rate of increase in pensions 2.5%

-2.5% Rate for discounting scheme liabilities 2.6%
+2.6% Rate for discounting scheme liabilities 2.4%

 The estimation of the defined benefit obligations is sensitive to the actuarial assumptions set out in the table above.
 The sensitivity analyses below have been determined based on reasonably possible changes of the assumptions occurring at the end of the reporting period and assumes for each change that the assumption analysed changes while all the other assumptions remain constant.
 The assumptions in longevity, for example, assume that life expectancy increases or decreases for men and women.
 In practice, this in unlikely to occur, and changes in some of the assumptions may be interrelated.
 The estimations in the sensitivity analysis have followed the accounting policies for the scheme, i.e. on an actuarial basis using the projected unit credit method.
-The methods and types of assumptions used in preparing the sensitivity analysis below did not change from those used in the previous period.
+The methods and types of assumptions used in preparing the sensitivity analysis below is consistent with that adopted in the previous year.

-Impact on the Defined Benefit Obligation in the Scheme % Increase in Assumption £'000 Longevity (increase of 1 year) 3-5 4,679 - 7,799 Rate of inflation (CPI increase by 0.5%) 8 11,725 Rate of increase in salaries (increase by 0.5%) 1 1,838 Rate of increase in pensions (increase by 0.5%) 8 11,725 Rate for discounting scheme liabilities (decrease by 0.5%) 9 13,736
+Impact on the Defined Benefit Obligation in the Scheme % Increase in Assumption £'000 Longevity (increase of 1 year) 3-5 8,000 Rate of inflation (CPI increase by 0.5%) 8 13,264 Rate of increase in salaries (increase by 0.5%) 1 1,977 Rate of increase in pensions (increase by 0.5%) 8 13,264 Rate for discounting scheme liabilities (decrease by 0.5%) 9 15,497

 The Council's share of the deficit on the Surrey Pension Fund continued to reduce the Council's net asset position.
-Elmbridge's Balance Sheet shows a Pensions liability of £59 million.
-There has been minimal change in the accounting valuation of the fund compared to 31 March 2017.
-The current actuarial valuation, based on forecast yields rather than corporate bond yields as required by the accounting standards, and future anticipated funding shows that the fund is approaching fully funded over the next 16 years.
+Elmbridge's Balance Sheet shows a Pensions liability of £66 million.
+The main change in the accounting valuation of the fund compared to 31 March 2017 relates to a change in the financial assumptions increasing the deficit by £8.5 million.
+The current actuarial valuation, based on forecast yields rather than corporate bond yields as required by the accounting standards, and future anticipated funding shows that the fund is approaching fully funded status over the next 16 years.